dannysexton25/osticket-prereqs/README.md

 > 💡 *Note: All required areas have been highlighted for your convenience.*
 > ✅ *Tip: This folder will be used later to store PHP runtime files.*

+## 5. Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP folder (The folder we created in the previous step)

 </p>